vinod-amagi/amgdoc/epg/amagi-gracenote-integration.md

 #### Delivering EPG into Gracenote

-For linear channels operated by Amagi, the schedules may be delivered into Gracenote when the content partner needs to publish their channel in Gracenote (typically when the channel is delivered to certain platforms such as Xumo, Amazon etc., who retrieve the EPG only from Gracenote).
+For linear channels operated by Amagi, the schedules can be delivered into Gracenote when the content partner needs to publish their channel in Gracenote.
+This happens typically when the channel is delivered to certain platforms such as Xumo, Amazon etc., who retrieve the EPG only from Gracenote.

-Amagi EPG system generates the EPG based on the Cloudport playlists (or other supported schedules sources) and metadata sourced from the content partners and delivers to Gracenote in a pre-defined XML format into an FTP server hosted by Gracenote.
+Amagi EPG system generates the EPG based on schedules sourced from the Cloudport playlists (or other supported schedule sources) and metadata sourced from the content partners and delivers to Gracenote in a pre-defined XML format into an FTP server hosted by Gracenote.

-Amagi EPG system scans the schedule sources for new/modified schedules periodically (approximately every 3 hours), generates EPG if necessary and delivers to the FTP.
-Gracenote will also setup processes to scan this FTP periodically (frequency to be agreed while onboarding) and ingest the data.
+The schedule sources are scanned for new/modified schedules periodically (approximately every 3 hours).
+If found, the updated EPG is generated and delivered to the FTP.

+During onboarding, Gracenote sets up processes to scan this FTP periodically (frequency to be agreed while onboarding) to ingest the data.

 > The content partner will be responsible for getting the FTP credentials from Gracenote and share with Amagi during the channel onboarding.
 {.is-info}